- Widow of ex-South Korean leader travels to North Korea Updated: Aug-04-15 11:46 pm

-SEOUL, South Korea - The 92-year-old widow of late South Korean President Kim Dae-jung, who was a strong proponent of Korean reconciliation, will visit North Korea early next month, ex-aides to Kim said Monday.
+SEOUL, South Korea - The 92-year-old widow of late South Korean President and Nobel Peace Prize laureate Kim Dae-jung left Wednesday for a four-day visit to North Korea.

 - S. Korean violinist wants border concert with North Korea Updated: Jul-06-15 2:05 am

 SEOUL, South Korea - Violinist Won Hyung Joon wants to bring North and South Korean musicians together next month to perform on each side of the world's most heavily armed border.
 Standing in the way is the rivals' long, frustrating inability to move past their painful shared history.